ceramic-engine/ceramic-engine.github.io/content/examples/02-samples/10-http-image.md

 title: HTTP Image
 permalink: examples/http-image/
 sample: http-image
+description: An example showing how fetch binary data from Internet and turn that into a texture to display it.
 ---

 An example showing how fetch binary data from Internet and turn that into a texture to display it.